cmayer/MitoGeneExtractor/snakemake/README.md

 ## Contributing ##

-- Please gfeel free to submit issues, fork the repository, and create pull requests for any improvements.
+- Please feel free to submit issues, fork the repository, and create pull requests for any improvements.